herval/cloudsearch/README.md

 Data gets indexed and stored _on your device only_ - this doesn't utilize any intermediate service for indexing, nor sends your documents or metadata _anywhere_.
 The only "intermediary" is an [auth gateway](http://github.com/herval/authgateway), used for Oauth2 token exchanges, but you can always deploy your own auth, for extra independence.
 It doesn't log or store any tokens.

+Special thanks to [geraldoramos](https://github.com/geraldoramos) for the UI work & desktop app code!